5T33Z0/OC-Little-Translated/Y_ProperTree_Secrets/README.md

 - Change Format to raw text (CMD+SHIFT+T)
 - Press <kbd>⌘</kbd><kbd>v</kbd> and there's your config as raw text:</br>![Raw_02](https://user-images.githubusercontent.com/76865553/183616846-8da43d18-3590-447a-ae6c-79e498ef2b99.png)

-### Example 2: converting a specific section to raw test
+### Example 2: converting a specific section to raw text
 Same goes for specific sections like arrays and dictionaries.
 In this example Kernel/Quirks.

 - Open a .plist with ProperTree